justintime4tea/jgross-nuxt-web-app/README.md

-# Nuxt 3 Minimal Starter
+# JGross Nuxt Web App

-We recommend to look at the [documentation](https://v3.nuxtjs.org).
+This is the Nuxt web app hosted at https://jgross.tech.
+Take a look at the Nuxt [documentation](https://v3.nuxtjs.org) to learn more about the technology powering this website.

 ## Setup